Avaiga/taipy-doc/docs/getting_started-new/index.md

 To get started with Taipy, ensure that you have Python (version 3.8 or higher) and [pip](https://pip.pypa.io) installed on your system.
-Once you have these prerequisites, follow these steps to install Taipy:
+Once you have these prerequisites, open your terminal or command prompt and run the following command to download and install the latest stable release of Taipy.

-1. Open your terminal or command prompt.
-2. Run the following command:

 ``` console
 $ pip install taipy
 ```

-This command will download and install the latest stable release of Taipy.

 !!! info "Other Installation Options"